20 Tips for Stronger, More Visible Abs

 Dumbbells aren't just for bicep curls!
 Like any other muscle, abs need to be challenged to get stronger.
 So if regular sit-ups aren't doing it anymore (or if you have to do more than 20 to feel the burn), add some resistance into the mix and watch your results multiply.
 This core-carving medicine ball workout is a smart place to start.

 Always Warm Up Properly

 A warmed-up core is a happy core.
 Because your abs are connected to your lower back, it's extremely important to start any workout with a proper warm-up to prevent injury.
 Prep those muscles for the challenge to come with some light marching in place and gentle standing rotation of your midsection.
 Try this quick full-body warm-up before any fitness class or at-home routine.

 Again, training your abs is not all about sit-ups and crunches—especially if you're searching for how to get abs fast.
 For the best results, you need a multi-muscle group approach.
 The plank is one of the most complete core moves that works several different parts of your abs and your upper-body all at once.
 Take our 30-day plank challenge for your strongest core ever.

 Picture a Grapefruit

-One of the biggest mistakes people make when doing mat work for their abs is that they keep their head down.
+One of the biggest mistakes people make when doing mat work for their abs is that they keep their head down, crunched toward their chest.
 This puts unnecessary strain on your neck and takes the focus off of your abs to perform the move.
 Every time you're doing abs exercises on the floor, imagine a grapefruit is lodged between your chin and your chest and don't let your chin lower to your chest.
 (Related: 7 Reasons You Might Not Be Losing Belly Fat)